userlerueda/LTRCLD-1451/LAB_GUIDE.md

 Including Network node, there are 6 nodes in our setup. br-tun bridge would have 5 VXLAN-tunnel interfaces to going to br-tun bridges on the other nodes.

 The tasks below will navigate packet path, from CSR1Kv to Internet.
+This diagram may be needed for reference while you are working on the steps below.
+You may want to open this [diagram](https://github.com/userlerueda/LTRCLD-1451/blob/master/images/neutron-3.png) in a new tab (right click and "open in a new tab").

 ## Packet tracing tasks